 Some people struggle with feeling stressed or tired by nightfall and having enough energy for lovemaking.
 You might try the morning since a man’s testosterone levels are highest at that time of day, and men typically awaken with a “maintenance erection.”
 I know a couple who has sex like clockwork every Saturday morning; that happens to be the best time for them to engage.
 My hubby and I have found that an afternoon or early evening are often better for us.
 See if you have better results at a different time of day.

 Once again, you can do all the “right things” and still have an uninterested spouse.
 Your sex life does not all depend upon you; your spouse must make the decision to engage.
 But be assured that I hear stories quite often of married couples who had poor sex lives for years and then a turn-around occurred and they are livin’ it up in their bedroom now.
 Those couples are glad they didn’t give up.

 Also, if you are in a sexless marriage, you may reach the point of needing to invite intervention from a godly mentor.
 Your spouse does indeed have a duty to you and to the marriage (1 Corinthians 7:3-5).
 You are supposed to be “one flesh” — emotionally and physically.
-Once again, I turn to Sheila Gregoire who did a fabulous post on this: When Your Spouse Withholds Sex.
+(See Is Refusing Sex in Marriage a Sin? and Are You Owed Sex in Marriage?)

 Are there guarantees?
 No. Is there hope?
 Absolutely.
 God desires you both to have a healthy, fulfilling intimacy, and He can redeem any situation (see The Gospel in the Bedroom and My Personal Testimony).